New Introduction to Learning Online Course available from 15 April

 Students at Charles Sturt have access to free study support services.
 Academic skills services include self-paced learning, interactive workshops, one-on-one training and online courses.

 The Academic Skills team can also give you feedback on your draft assignments.
 It's worthwhile visiting the Academic Skills webpage to learn more about the team and what they do!

 The Online Study Team

-The Charles Sturt Online Study Team hold online workshops and meet with students who are studying online via Skype, phone and email.
-Online Study Advisors assist students to approach studying online with confidence, providing practical help with using online study tools, planning your online studies, and more.
+The Charles Sturt Online Study Team hold online workshops and meet with students who are studying online via Zoom, phone and email.
+Online Study Advisers assist students to approach studying online with confidence, providing practical help with using online study tools, planning your online studies, and more.